-Item Description Axiom Tab Name An alternate name to display on the file tab.
-By default, the tab name is the file name.
-Quick Filter A Quick Filter to apply to the file.
+Item Description Quick Filter A Quick Filter to apply to the file.
 The Quick Filter must be a valid filter criteria statement.
 Once the file is opened, users can clear the filter using the Quick Filter option on the ribbon.
 NOTE: The target file must be refreshed in order for the filter to be applied to the data.
 One or both of the following settings should be enabled in the file: Refresh all Axiom functions on open (if the file uses functions to return data instead of an Axiom query) Refresh data on file open (for the applicable Axiom queries) This option only applies to Axiom spreadsheet reports and Axiom forms.

-Item Description Non-closeable Specifies whether the user can close the file once it has been opened.
+Non-closeable Specifies whether the user can close the file once it has been opened.
 By default, this is not enabled, which means the file is closeable.
 You may want to enable this option if users do not otherwise have access to the file.
 In this case, if the user closes the file, they will have no way to reopen it (other than to exit the system and then log in again).
 Preventing users from closing the file ensures that it will always be available.
 You would only do this if the file is something that users need to see throughout their session.
 If the file is simply informational and users don't need to see it again once they have viewed it, then you probably want to let users close the file.
 View As Form Select this option to open the report as an Axiom form.
 This option only applies if the report is form-enabled.